 Any student who misses one third (33%) that is EIGHT classes, may be required to repeat that year.
 The Catechism coordinator and the Pastor will be informed of the issue so that a hold can be put on future registrations until missed work is reviewed.

 After children finish grade 7 catechism classes and are in grade 8 in school, they may take Confirmation classes for Youth at St. Theresa's.

 If you would like to register your child for Confirmation, complete the Application for Confirmation, and leave it at the church after Mass.
-The cost is $70.00.
+The cost is to be determined.